SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 ### Footnotes

 [^1]: The [number one rule](http://www.paulgraham.com/swan.html) of startup investing is that nearly all of an investor's returns are concentrated in a few big winners.
-As of 2012, three-quarters of Y Combinator's $10 billion portfolio value was concentrated in two companies: Dropbox and Airbnb.
 This, combined with the difficulty of identifying the biggest winners in their infancy, means that early-stage investors go out of their way to court a large number of companies with a small chance at astronomical success.

 [^2]: My heuristic for your expected ownership stake in a company, reproduced here:
 $$